 You may recall that Metro Exodus was the first game to switch from Steam to Epic Games Store's pastures a few weeks before launch, and even though Koch Media aren't ruling out more exclusivity deals, they concede it was handled poorly.

-Koch Media is, of course, the owner of Deep Silver, who published the last sequel in 4A Games' Metro franchise, but the switch was made a few weeks prior to launch, after all the Steam pre-orders were milked dry, which ticked off many users.
+Koch Media is, of course, the owner of Deep Silver, who published the last sequel in 4A Games' Metro franchise, but the a few weeks prior to launch, after all the Steam pre-orders were milked dry, which ticked off many users.

 Speaking to GamesIndustry at this year's Gamescom, Koch Media's CEO Klemens Kundratitz said, "We have a strong relationship with Epic and we continue to have a strong relationship with Steam as well.
 It's just a shame that we couldn't announce this collaboration earlier.
 That was not perfect."